OUR 2025 PROGRAMME

 When a chemical pathologist swaps continents, the journey is about more than just new lab equipment.
 In this talk, Dr. Owen Wiese shares his experience of relocating from South Africa to New Zealand—navigating professional challenges, cultural shifts, and the surprising parallels between science and starting over.
 It’s a story of adaptation, resilience, and the chemistry that binds both medicine and life.

-2.15 pm - How we build digital teams - Q&A session
+2.15 pm - Building a technology capable workforce - Q&A session

 3.00 pm - Closing remarks